FREQUENTLY ASKED QUESTIONS ABOUT

 Official Transcripts must be submitted to the Admissions Department, where the Transcript Evaluator will determine which credits are transferable into the A.S.
 Degree program.
 Unofficial transcripts must be attached to the School of Health Careers and Human Services application.
 Students transferring from other OTA programs will need to speak with the Program Manager about the process; however, courses are not automatically accepted.

 5. Do I need to use a computer in this program?

 Yes, you will need access to a computer with current software.
-Each of our courses has a web-based component through Online Programs, where we communicate with you for class information and post course resources.
-In addition, OTH 2933 is offered primarily online, while OTH 1802 and OTH 2300 also have some assignments done online.
-We plan to add more OTA course material online as well.
+Each of our courses has a web-based component through Florida Online, where we communicate with you for class information, post course resources, and have some assignments done online.
+In addition, OTH 2933 is offered primarily online.
+We update OTA course material online each year as well.
 There is a computer lab available to students in our program, as well as resources at the Computer Commons in the Library.

 Yes, you must take and pass a national certification exam through NBCOT to be able to practice.

-In the years 2010-2012, the number ofgraduates who passed the certification exam as first-time new graduate test-takers was 59 out of 68, which is a pass rate of 87.0%.
-5 graduate test-takers during this time passed the exam on a repeat attempt, for a total pass rate of 94.0%.
-The total number of graduates from the program during this time was 68.
+In the years 2017-2019, the number of graduates who passed the certification exam as new graduate test-takers was 51 out of 53, which is a pass rate of 96%.
+The total number of graduates from the program during this time was 59.